Alternate View Column AV-63

 the explicit permission of the author.

-I have just returned from WesterCon, the annual West Coast SF convention which is always held over the July 4th weekend.
+I have just returned from WesterCon, the annual West Coast SF convention that is always held over the July 4th weekend.
 In several discussions I had there with writers and fans, the subject of tidal forces came up.
 I realized that this physics idea often arises in SF discussions in connection with black holes or space construction or "world building" for story backgrounds.
 It is also a subject about which there seems to be considerable confusion.
 So I decided do this Alternate View column on gravitational tidal forces.
 I will use a question-and-answer format for the discussion.

 Q: What makes the tides?